Code-the-Dream-School/node-v3/lessons/08JWTBasics.md

 ### Concepts: Authentication with JWT Tokens

 This lesson is a crunch, but stay focused, stay alert.
-A holiday break is on the way and a chance to catch up once this loaded lesson is complete.
 You got this!

 ## Summary: